Saint Felix School: History

 The school continued during the 1914-18 war and during the 1916-1917 school year there was an outpost of the school at Penmaenmawr as some parents were worried about their students' safety.
 The whole school was evacuated three times and the school took in some Serbian refugees.

 Today

-The school accommodates babies and toddlers in the St Felix Nursery, and children up to the age of 18 in the Sixth Form.
+The school accommodates toddlers from 2 years of age in the Little Saint Felix Nursery, and children up to the age of 18 in the Sixth Form.
 The school offers boarding throughout the term, weekly, or 'flexi' boarding.
-The current head is Mr James Harrison.
+Having joined the School in September 2023, Mr Matthew Oakman is the current Head.